The Image Loader is a module of the MicroUI runtime that:

-- When application is loading an image in MicroEJ format located in external memory, the Image Loader has to copy the image into RAM memory to be usable by Image Renderer.
+- When application is loading an image in MicroEJ format stored as External Resource, the Image Loader has to copy the image into RAM memory to be usable by Image Renderer.

 An image can be encoded (PNG, JPEG, etc.).
 In this case Image Loader asks to its Image Decoders module if a decoder is able to decode the image.
-The source image is not copied in RAM (expect for images located in an external memory).
+The source image is not copied in RAM (expect for images stored as External Resource).
 Image Decoder allocates the decoded image buffer in RAM first and then inflates the image.
 The image is encoded in MicroEJ format specified by the application, when specified.
 When not specified, the image in encoded in the default MicroEJ format specified by the Image Decoder itself.